frgomes/dejawu/README.rst

-*dejawu* is an exploratory tentative to provide Dojo Toolkit with ScalaJS
+*dejawu* provides Dojo Toolkit wrappers for ScalaJS with Scalatags

 Quick guide for the impatient